Skip to content

 memory: 24GB..

-# One or more GPU
+# Two or more GPUs

-count: 1..
+count: 2..

 When you apply this configuration, dstack will create cloud instances using the configured backends according to the specified parameters.